-Believe it or not, Schwerin’s small town is the capital of the state Mecklenburg-Vorpommern in Germany.
-One of the smallest state capitals globally, the village is surrounded by seven lakes that you can visit to feast your eyes on the beauty of mother nature.
+Believe it or not, Schwerin’s small town is the capital of the state of Mecklenburg-Vorpommern in Germany.
+One of the smallest state capitals globally, the village is surrounded by seven lakes that you can visit to feast your eyes on the beauty of Mother Nature.

 It is built on an island between two of the seven lakes around Schwerin, namely Lake Schwerin and Lake Burgee.
 That’s why you’ll have to take a short boat ride to reach the castle and explore it with your children.

-Along with experiencing your favorite period drama settings in the Schwerin village, you’re sure to be awestruck with the magnificence of the castle and the Altes Palace.
+Along with experiencing your favorite period drama settings in Schwerin village, you’re sure to be awestruck by the magnificence of the castle and the Altes Palace.

 See Related: Most Beautiful Villages in the Netherlands

-That’s why Nuremberg is the perfect place if you wish to see modern building techniques embrace medieval ornamental architecture, combined with the beauty of nature set as a picturesque background.
+That’s why Nuremberg is the perfect place to see modern building techniques embrace medieval ornamental architecture, combined with the beauty of nature set as a picturesque background.

 See Related: Best Travel Accessories

-Heidelberg is a charming little village located on the banks of the Neckar river.
-If you want to witness Germany in its original splendor before the Allied forces destroyed it, Heidelberg is the ideal place to visit.
+Heidelberg is a charming little village located on the banks of the Neckar River.
+If you want to witness Germany’s original splendor before the Allied forces destroyed it, Heidelberg is the ideal place to see it.

-Although the city was a celebrated hub of industries and had a pivotal position in the Reformation era, it wasn’t subjected to as much destruction as its contemporary German towns and cities.
+Although the city was a celebrated hub of industries and was pivotal in the Reformation era, it wasn’t subjected to as much destruction as its contemporary German towns and cities.

 That’s why you can take a trip down memory lane through its streets and enjoy the rustic originality of the organically grown city developed over centuries.
 Not to mention, the town boasts a Baroque city center that attracts tourists throughout the year.